 We both agreed we were more interested in doing the latter and our Robberg hike ended up being one of the highlights of our trip.

 The Robberg Reserve located on the Robberg Peninsula, located in the south of Plettenberg Bay.
 It’s not a reserve you can drive around in.
-You leave your car at the parking lot and then follow the Robberg trail.
+You leave your car in the parking lot and then follow the Robberg trail.

 The full Robberg walk, also known as the Point Circuit, goes entirely around the Peninsula.
 It’s a total of 9.2 kms long and although it’s estimated to take you around 4 hours, I reckon you can easily spend a day hiking it.